 Green Tech Station – 4101 N 31st Street

 Within the Century City II area, NWSCDC is working with partners to transform a contaminated 2.9 acre brownfield site into a green technology demonstration area, featuring innovative stormwater management and energy management solutions.
 “Green Tech Station,” as it’s come to be called, will begin site work in 2018 in partnership with the City of Milwaukee addressing the soil issues.
 In 2018 and 2019 we will install a variety of stormwater management solutions including a 20,000 gallon cistern, bioswales, permeable pavers, native plantings, and hundreds of trees.

 Phase I of Green Tech Station will include these stormwater systems to create a demonstration of the complete water cycle.
 Polluted stormwater runoff from the site and from the nearby street will drain into the bioswale system for treatment.
 The natural filtering is expected to remove Total Suspended Solids and some other pollutants, and then the filtered water will enter the large cistern.
 Perhaps a few days after a storm event is over, water from the cistern will be pumped out through an irrigation system to water the trees.
 The hundreds of trees selected for this site will primarily be varieties of poplars and cottonwood which are especially “thirsty,” chosen for their ability to uptake huge volumes of runoff or groundwater and evapo-transpirate this water into the atmosphere.

 We are working to establish additional partnerships for Phase II.
 Building on interest from nearby schools and neighborhood groups, we are working to secure funding to establish a mobile classroom space on the site.
-This facility will include solar panels and batteries for renewable energy generation and storage, and feature smart interactive energy controls as an educational demonstration.
+This facility will include solar panels renewable energy generation, and feature smart interactive energy controls as an educational demonstration.

-This status update (Green Tech Station – March 2018 Update NWSCDC) describes our recent progress and next steps.
+This status update (Green Tech Station One Pager – Community Update – 4-2019) describes our recent progress and next steps.